mashery/blackbeard/docs/customizing/labels.md

 For now, you can test their functionality by opening up the Console tab of Developer Tools in your browser and doing the following:

-0. Copy/paste your desired options into the console and hit enter.
+0. Copy/paste your desired options from the list below into the console and hit enter.
 0. Paste `m$.setOptions(portalOptions)` in the console and hit enter to update Blackbeard's default settings.
 0. Paste `m$.renderPortal()` in the console and hit enter to re-render the site.